Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

 Freemium.
 It’s a no-brainer why this model is so extensively used by a number of web services.
 By attracting an audience to the basic set of features, you provide the paying customers (another Customer Segment) premium features.

-7. Key Resources
+7. Identify Key Resources

 Key resources play a direct role in creating your Value Proposition, delivering a service to your Customer Segments, and supporting Customer Relationships.